 - Take it outdoors and observe, marveling as the sun streams through it. lay it on the ground or hang it from a tree limb and observe.
 Watch as kids interact with it, using various senses.
 Use hands, sticks, rocks or other tools to break it up and explore it further.

 - If kids are into it, repeat and make more!

 Why is this activity great for kids?

-.
-If your kids are like ours, they’ll also add new words to their wordbanks, from terms like freezing and melting to descriptors like slippery, cool and slick.
-Unlike so many experiences in the digital age, this one requires waiting, helping kids develop patience
+Winter wondermobiles gives your kids the chance to build their own understanding of the STEM concept of the states of matter.
+Exploring ice offers a super workout for your child’s senses.
+Ice play also naturally surfaces chances to add words to your word bank like freezing and melting to descriptors like slippery, cool and slick.
+Unlike so many experiences in the digital age, this one requires waiting, helping kids develop patience.